Academic, Scholarly, and Professional Integrity Misconduct

 • Proposed academic consequence with the date it will go into effect, and

 • Notification that the student has 10 business days to address the allegation and/or file an appeal.
-(See template letter here)
+(View template letter)

 6. Complete an Academic, Scholarly, and Professional Integrity Misconduct Report to notify The Graduate School about the scholarly misconduct.
 Attach to the reporting form your notification to the student, your syllabus, and any other materials collected that supports the alleged behavior.